noynaert/act102handouts/10_Bootstrap/Bootstrap_020_Alpha_Beta.md

 By this point in the semester you probably understand something about how easy it is to let little glitches into your software, especially as that software gets more complex.

 There is a system for releasing software.
-Typically software goes through an "Alpha-Beta-Release Life Cycle."
+Typically software goes through an "Alpha-Beta-Stable-Release Life Cycle."

 Alpha and Beta are considered test candidates.
 Products that contain Alpha and Beta level code should not be used in commercial or final projects.